-Visitors are enjoying the new 10,000 square foot art exhibit as well as the unique gift shop at the DWC that is located on top of Square Hill between Sugarcreek and Walnut Creek Ohio on State Route 39.
+We are celebrating our first year anniversary, having opened in May of 2013.
+Our 10,000 square foot art exhibit as well as our unique gift shop have garnered the attention of everyone from school children to art enthusiasts and writers.
+DWC is located on top of Square Hill between Sugarcreek and Walnut Creek Ohio on State Route 39.
 Our portico and 30 foot tall clock tower, complete with observation deck, offer excellent views of Walnut Valley, the most photographed location in Ohio's Amish countryside.

 David Warther, a fifth generation carver of Swiss heritage, is continuing his family's carving legacy in the center of Ohio's beautiful Amish country.